 New applicants with LIPP-qualifying employment can enter the program at any time by submitting a New Application along with the supporting documentation described below.
-New applicants should apply no later than 1 month before their first payment is due in order to allow us enough time to create an award and to ensure the information provided is as accurate as possible.
+New applicants should apply no later than 1 month before their first payment is due in order to allow us enough time to calculate LIPP eligibility and to ensure the information provided is as accurate as possible.
 Your LIPP eligibility begins when you are legally obligated to start repayment (after you have exhausted periods of deferment and grace periods), you enter a LIPP eligible job, AND the LIPP office receives a complete application.

 Participants continuing in the LIPP program must submit an application for LIPP assistance twice a year.
-The standard application deadlines for LIPP assistance are mid-November for the January – June award cycle, and early June for the July – December award cycle, in order to guarantee a timely check.
-LIPP awards are not retroactive and will not be awarded to cover loan payments incurred before a complete application is received.
+The standard application deadlines for LIPP assistance are mid-November for the January – June cycle, and early June for the July – December cycle, in order to guarantee a timely check.
+LIPP funding is not retroactive and will not be processed to cover loan payments incurred before a complete application is received.
 Participants must apply before the end of a given month in order to be considered eligible for assistance in that month.